Fault Line By Robert R. Walsh, from Noisy Stones: A Meditation Manual Skinner House Books, 1992

 Loss: The Earthquake That Comes to Us All

 When I heard Walsh’s poem for the first time, I needed to sit with his words and let them sink in.
-As I pictured his images, I was reminded of the experience of loss and grief.
+As I pictured his images, I was reminded of the experience of grief and loss.

 The Grief Journey